 Criteria-The County faces risks of reporting inaccurate financial information and exposing sensitive data.
 An effective internal control system should include an entity-wide risk-assessment process that involves members of the County's administration and IT management to determine the risks the County faces as it seeks to achieve its objectives to report accurate financial information and protect sensitive data.
-An effective risk-assessment process provides the basis for developing appropriate risk responses and should include defining objectives to better identify risks and define risk tolerances; and identifying, analyzing, and responding to identified risks.
+An effective risk-assessment process provides a basis for developing appropriate risk responses and should include defining objectives to better identify risks and define risk tolerances; and identifying, analyzing, and responding to identified risks.

-Condition and context-The County's risk-assessment policies required its annual risk-assessment process to include an information technology (IT) security risk assessment over the County's IT resources, which include its systems, network, infrastructure, and data.
-However, the County did not perform a risk assessment that included a entity-wide IT security risk assessment over its IT resources.
+Condition and context-The County's annual risk-assessment process did not include a county-wide information technology (IT) security risk assessment over the County's IT resources, which include its systems, network, infrastructure, and data.
 Also, the County did not identify and classify sensitive information.

-Effect-There is an increased risk that the County's administration and IT management may not effectively identify, analyze, and respond to risks that may impact its IT resources.
+Effect-There is an increased risk that the County's administration and IT management may not effectively identify, analyze, and respond to risks that may impact IT resources.

-Cause-The County previously relied on an informal process to perform risk-assessment procedures that did not include IT security.
-In June, the County developed written policies and procedures over its risk-assessment process but did not compare these policies to IT standards and best practices and fully implement them during the year.
+Cause-The County has relied on an informal process to perform risk-assessment procedures that did not include IT security.